PrestaShop/docs/src/content/1.7/scale/_index.md

 2. Using Redis to store sessions
 3. Use elasticsearch or a solution built on it for processing customer searches
 4. Use a CDN for static files

+Note: services like a CDN or reverse proxy are useful in a production environment, not in a development environment.